 When you make cardio yoga for beginners a regular practice, over time, your body undergoes an intense yoga session, leaving you gasping for air.

 Cardio and yoga are two entirely different elements that are combined when you practice cardio yoga for beginners.
 When you practice it, you get the benefits of both cardio and yoga, automatically enhancing your overall performance.

-Also, you get flexibility by practicing yoga and muscle endurance by practicing cardio.
+Also, you get flexibility by practising yoga and muscle endurance by practising cardio.
 But when you combine cardio yoga for beginners, you get a strong, flexible, and athletic physique.

 There is no doubt that you get a flexible body when you practice yoga.
 Since cardio yoga for beginners incorporates basic yoga poses into your routine in such a way that you also get the benefits of cardio, you never lose the flexible aspect of your being.

 Flexibility enhances your muscle strength, loosening up the tight muscles.
 Moreover, when you practice yoga, the risk of having any muscle tear or ligament breaks decreases, giving you more power when needed.

 It is very obvious that you will lose muscle when you do cardio.
 It is because of too much body movement, raised heartbeat, heavy breathing, loss of water, and much more.
 But when you practice cardio yoga for beginners, you never lose muscle.